BlenderVR/manual/manual/components/processor-file.rst

 Basic Processor File
 ----------------------

-Unlike the `Minimum Processor File <#minimum-processor-file>`_, this one actually does something (in this case it syncronizes all the objects between the `master and the slaves <../architecture/master-slaves.html>`_.
-This is file is fully explained in the `Basic Example <http://blender-vrreadthedocs.org/processor-file/examples.html#basic-example>`_ of the Blender-vR API.
+Unlike the `Minimum Processor File <#minimum-processor-file>`_, this one actually does something (in this case it synchronizes all the objects between the `master and the slaves <../architecture/master-slaves.html>`_.
+This is file is fully explained in the `Basic Example <http://blender-vrreadthedocs.org/processor-file/examples.html#basic-example>`_ of the Blender-VR API.

 .. code:: python